 How much do the fluffy breeds shed?

 That would depend on the breed more than it would base on the type of their coats.
 In any case, both short-haired and fluffy dogs will shed.
-However, some of the former, such as the Labrador Retriever, usually shed more hair than many long-haired varieties, including the Shih-Tzu.
+However, some dogs, such as the Labrador Retriever, usually shed more hair than many long-haired varieties, including the Shih-Tzu.
 You can control how much hair ends up on your carpet — or in your coffee.
 And you can also limit how much you pay the groomer on each visit.
 Regular grooming is how you do both.

 How can I care for my fur baby’s fluffy coat?